Anne-arh/Dynamo/README.md

-The script overrides the color of an element (floor, roof, etc) in a Revit view.
+The script "Color change in view" overrides the color of an element (floor, roof, etc) in a Revit view.
 It is similar to the Revit command: right-click on element/ Override Graphics in View.
 How to use it:
   In Revit: Open Revit model/ Manage/ Dynamo/